Breakfast, lunch, and dinner are important – but do your flocks need a daily snack, too?

 Inclement Weather and Extreme Temperatures

-During extreme heat and cold, it can become more challenging for hens to control their body temperatures – because of this, they need more calories.
+During extreme heat and cold, it can become more challenging for hens to control their body temperatures; they need more calories.

 Offering lots of water during both extreme heat and cold is a good idea, as is offering treats.